Is the firmware in ESP8266 readable?

 No, the ESP8285 chip does not support firmware encryption function.

 Both ESP32 and ESP32-S2 support firmware encryption, thus can be your substitution.

 If you insist on using ESP8285, you can achieve data encryption by adding an encrypted chip externally.

-If the secure boot is configured as reflashable, then the bootloader firmware can be flashed again.
+If the secure boot v1 is configured as reflashable, then the bootloader firmware can be flashed again.

-With flash encrypted enabled, a module has an error as
+With flash encryption enabled, a module reports an error as

-Please note there is a time limit for flash encrypted function: it can only be enabled and disabled for 3 times.
+Please note there is a time limit for the flash encrypted function.

 If you are using the one-time flash (Release) mode, both flash encryption and secure boot cannot be disabled.